silinternational/terraform-modules/aws/cloudtrail/README.md

 # Deprecation Notice

 This module is deprecated.
-Use https://registry.terraform.io/modules/silinternational/cloudtrail/aws/latest instead.
+Please use [terraform-aws-cloudtrail](https://github.com/silinternational/terraform-aws-cloudtrail) instead.
+See [Terraform Registry](https://registry.terraform.io/modules/silinternational/cloudtrail/aws/latest) for more details.

 # aws/cloudtrail - CloudTrail
 This module is used to set up CloudTrail logging for your AWS account.